 DO NOT Drink the Tap Water

 Stick to bottled water.
-You can also drink the water at restaurants, as they’ll serve filtered bottled water.
+You can drink the water at restaurants and cafes, as they’ll serve filtered bottled water.
 And they should stock water bottles in your room to take with you wherever you go.